xnvme/xnvme/docs/getting_started/index.rst

 * uuid-dev (>=2.3, For **SPDK**)

-The preferred toolchain is **gcc** and the following sections describe how to install it and required libraries on FreeBSD and a set of popular Linux Distributions.
+The preferred toolchain is **gcc** and the following sections describe how to install it and required libraries on FreeBSD, a set of popular Linux Distributions and Windows.

 If you which to use a different toolchain then see the :ref:`sec-building-custom-toolchain`, on how to instrument the build-system